HOP Camp (6-13 years old)

 Campers should not be sent to camp if they are exhibiting any of the following:

-If a child shows symptoms, the following protocol will happen:
+If a child shows symptoms of illness, the following protocol will happen:

-- The parent guardian will be contacted to come pick the camper up right away.
+1. Parent guardian will be contacted to come pick the camper up promptly.

-Assistance is an $75.00 discount off regular camp fee upon registration with proof of assistance.
+Assistance is a $75.00 discount of regular camp fee upon registration with proof of assistance.
 There is no discount on before or after care fees.
-Please email email@example.com to discuss.
+Please email firstname.lastname@example.org to discuss before registering as it is a different form to complete.

 INCLEMENT WEATHER/POOL CLOSURE